OGGM/oggm/docs/faq.rst

 I have a question about OGGM, can we talk about it per email/phone?
 -------------------------------------------------------------------

 Thanks for your interest in OGGM!
-Usually, we prefer to keep usage questions on `github issues <https://github.com/OGGM/oggm/issues>`_ so that everybody can learn from all questions and their answers.
+The best place to ask questions is in our interactive forum, the `Slack #support channel <https://community.oggm.org/guides/slack-intro.html>`_ so that everybody can learn from all questions and their answers.
+More information on how to join the Slack can be found `here <https://community.oggm.org/guides/slack-intro.html#how-to-join>`_.
-You can also join our Slack discussion channel if you want a more interactive forum.
+We also have a `community guideline <https://community.oggm.org/guides/error-guide.html>`_ how to best raise your question or find the error in your code.
 Keep in touch with us if you'd like to join, we are a very open community!

+If you are working on OGGM code development or encounter a bug in the codebase, raising an issue on GitHub in one of the OGGM repositories may be more appropriate.
+For example, `here <https://github.com/OGGM/oggm/issues>`_ for the main OGGM code.

 Can I export OGGM centerlines to a shapefile?